DistributedCafe/DistributedCafeProject/docs/index.md

 * Management of the menu
 * Management of the orders (both for the customers and the employees)

-## Project goal
+## Project goals

-The goal of our project is to:
+The goals of our project is to:
 * Front-end:
   * implement a Java application (for the employees)
   * implement an Angular application (for the customers)